adamcseresznye/chromascope/README.md

 ## Why Chromascope?

 mzML is an open, XML-based format widely used for storing and processing mass spectrometry data.
-While vendor-specific tools handle proprietary formats well, finding a lightweight GUI that works seamlessly with mzML files remains surprisingly difficult.
+While vendor-specific tools handle proprietary formats well, finding a truly lightweight GUI that works seamlessly with mzML files remains surprisingly difficult.

 Chromascope fills that gap by offering instant, no-setup inspection of your mass spectrometry data.

-## Features

-- **Native mzML support**
-- **Multi-file analysis** — load and compare multiple files simultaneously
-- **TIC, BPC, and XIC extraction**
-- **Customizable display** — line color, style, smoothing, line width
-- **Cross-platform** — Windows, macOS, and Linux
+The compiled binary is incredibly small (less than 5 MB on Windows), making it highly portable, fast, and perfect for smaller machines or low-resource environments.

-## Interactive controls and Pro-tips
+## Features & Interactive Controls

-Chromascope is designed to be highly interactive.
-Here are a few essential controls that might not be immediately obvious:
+Chromascope is designed to be highly interactive and easy to use.
+Here is what you can do and how to do it:

+- **Native mzML & Multi-file support**: Load and compare multiple `.mzML` files simultaneously.
+Simply use the `File` menu to load them in parallel.
 - **View Mass Spectra**: **Double-click** anywhere on a chromatogram to extract and display the mass spectrum for that specific retention time.
 - **Peak integration**: **Right-click and drag** across a peak on the chromatogram to perform a trapezoidal area integration.
+- **Trace Extraction (TIC, BPC, XIC)**: Switch between Total Ion Chromatogram, Base Peak Chromatogram, and Extracted Ion Chromatogram modes. **Right-click the chromatogram** to open Plot Properties and select your desired trace.
-- **Advanced filtering**: Use the Plot Properties (open via a right click on the chromatogram) to filter data by MS level (e.g., MS1 vs MS2), polarity, precursor m/z, and specific m/z ranges.
+- **Advanced filtering**: Filter your mass spectrometry data by MS level (e.g., MS1 vs MS2), polarity, precursor m/z, and specific m/z ranges directly from the Plot Properties menu.
+- **Customizable display**: Personalize how your data is presented by adjusting line color, style, smoothing, and line width via the `Display` menu.
+- **Cross-platform**: Runs as a standalone executable on Windows, macOS, and Linux without needing an installer.

 ## Usage